moramadan98/phoneBook/README.md

 ### Downloading

 you don't need to download the whole repository.
-You just need to phoneBook.asm to Build and run the program.
+You just need to PhoneBook.asm to Build and run the program.
 However the rest of the repository it is build phases of the program. we build it in phases small functions in small programs. we will leave this small programs for you to learn from it.

 you need to type this command in your terminal to download repository.